redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `slug`

-:::caution EXPERIMENTAL
+:::caution BETA
-This method is experimental and therefore breaking changes could be made to it outside of major version releases.
+This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.
 :::
 Creates a "slug" from a given string.
 Wraps the github.com/gosimple/slug package.
 See its [docs](https://pkg.go.dev/github.com/gosimple/slug) for more information.